sankaranam/FotoQuest/README.md

 # FotoQuest Go API

-This is a sample application designed to submit and retrive image and metadata for fotoquest-go application This project has the following architecture.
+This is a sample application designed to submit and retrieve image and metadata for fotoquest-go application This project is implemented in docker and using microservice for sepcific jobs viz, command API, Query API, Database.

 ### Following is the general description of the solution